jototland/stackedit_workspace/statistikknotater/bayesian.md

 #### Interpretation of Bayes factor

-The following interpretation of Bays factors is called Jeffreys' scale:
+The following interpretation of Bays factors is (in the textbook) called Jeffreys' scale:

 | BF[$H_1$:$H_2$] | Evidence against $H_2$ |
 | :- | :- |